 Benefit Fact Sheet

-Special Leave Accrual (SLA) allows Soldiers who serve in hostile fire/imminent danger area for a continuous period of 120 days or greater to retain and accumulate up to 120 days leave.
+Special Leave Accrual (SLA) allows Soldiers who serve in hostile fire/imminent danger area for a continuous period of at least 120 days to accumulate and retain up to 120 days of leave (60 days of ordinary leave, plus 60 days of SLA-protected leave).
 The intent of SLA is to provide relief to Soldiers who are not allowed leave when undergoing lengthy deployment or during periods of hostility.

-SLA is authorized to Soldiers who served in an area in which he or she was entitled to hostile fire or imminent danger pay for at least 120 continuous days.
+SLA is authorized to Soldiers who served in an area where entitled to hostile fire or imminent danger pay for at least 120 continuous days.
 No additional criteria are required under this area for approval.

 Soldiers assigned to a designated deployable ship, designated mobile unit, or other similar prescribed duty may be authorized SLA if operational requirements prevented use of leave.

 Soldiers who meet all the following conditions may also qualify for special leave accrual:

 - Deployed for a lengthy period, normally 60 or more days.